Zündapp Janus: Zündapp Janus

 Under a commercial agreement, Dornier licensed Zündapp to produce and market the car.
 With the goal of producing a "quality bubble car", the concept was developed further, using Zündapp's engineering input.

 The resulting novel design featured a front-opening door for access to the front seat, as well as a rear-opening door for access to the rear-facing rear seat.
 This "coming or going" design was given the name of the Roman god, Janus, usually pictured having two faces: one looks forward while the other one looks back.
 The car was powered by a mid-mounted two-stroke, single-cylinder, 245 cc engine unique to the Janus, developing 14 hp, enabling a top speed of 80 km/h.
 The front suspension was of the leading arm-type that proved to be very comfortable, and in the rear the car had a swing axle.
 The company added four individually mounted ventilated brake drums, operated via hydraulics.

 Production started in June 1957, but with little sales success, only 1,731 cars were made in the first six months.

 One reason was the suboptimal handling: With an engine that was much lighter than the rear passengers, the advantages usually associated with a mid-engine configuration in racing and sports cars did not apply, and the centre of gravity changed a lot depending on how many passengers were present.

 Secondly, the car lacked the most modern elements seen on competitors' cars, and was not low priced.

 By mid-1958, having made only a total of 6,902 cars, Zündapp abandoned the project and sold the factory to Bosch.

 In popular culture

-In the animated feature film Cars 2, Professor Zündapp a.k.a.
-Professor Z is based on a 1957 Zündapp Janus.
+In the animated feature film Cars 2, Professor Zündapp is based on a 1957 Zündapp Janus.